 In 1826, the UT Board of Trustees purchased property on what is known today as "The Hill."
 The majority of the College of Engineering's buildings are currently located in this area.
 Engineering and technology facilities include:

 Built in 1925, Pasqua was originally constructed to function as the university's power plant.
 It was renovated in 1973 to house the Department of Nuclear Engineering.
 In 1988, the building, unnamed since its construction in 1925, was designated Pasqua Hall in honor of Dr. Pietro F. Pasqua, the first head of the Department of Nuclear Engineering, which was established in 1957.

 Ferris was built in 1930 and was named after Dr. Charles E. Ferris, the first dean of the College of Engineering and the founder of the COE's cooperative engineering education program.
 The building currently houses the Department of Materials Science and Engineering, as well as some laboratories and offices of the Department of Nuclear Engineering.

-Perkins Hall was constructed in 1949.
+Perkins Hall was constructed in 1943.
 The building is named after Dr. Charles A. Perkins, who was the chair for the engineering department before it was established as a separate academic unit.
-The COE's administrative offices are located in Perkins.
+The COE administrative offices are located in Perkins.
 The building also houses the Jerry E. Stoneking Engage Freshman Engineering Program, Engineering Advising Services, the Engineering Honors Program, the Engineering Professional Practice Office, and the Office of Engineering Diversity Programs.
-Perkins Hall is also home to faculty in the Department of Mechanical, Aerospace, and Biomedical Engineering and labs for the Department of Civil and Environmental Engineering and the Reliability and Maintainability Center.
+Perkins Hall is also home to faculty in the Department of Mechanical, Aerospace, and Biomedical Engineering and laboratories for the Department of Civil and Environmental Engineering and the Reliability and Maintainability Center.

 Built in 1963, this building is named for Dr. Nathan Dougherty, dean of the COE from 1940 until 1956.
 The facility is currently home to the Department of Chemical and Biomolecular Engineering and the Department of Mechanical, Aerospace, and Biomedical Engineering.
 The national headquarters of Tau Beta Pi, the engineering honor society, is also currently located in Dougherty.
 The Department of Materials Science and Engineering has instructional labs in Dougherty.